skuligowski/image-gallery/README.md

 $ npm start
 ```

-4. Open the browser with url: http://localhost:4200/
+4. Open url http://localhost:4200/ in your browser.

-5. Fill missing locales in xls files:
+5. Generate empty i18n transaltions using the command below and fill them in manually.

 ```bash
 $ npm run locale